-Before the procedure at one of Dr. Ahuja’s three Wisconsin locations, the patient’s lower back is cleaned and prepped by a nurse to make the process as quick and easy as possible when Dr. Ahuja comes in the room.
+Before the procedure, the patient’s lower back is cleaned and prepped by a nurse to make the process as quick and easy as possible when Dr. Ahuja comes into the room.

 Dr. Ahuja gives a small shot of numbing medication right before the steroid injection.